ioccc-src/winner/2024/ferguson1/README.md

 There are several other events at the bare minimum or at least there were; as I continued to optimise the code size I got more in: but not all.
 But unfortunately due to the obfuscation it's hard to be sure what is where.
-I do know that limb loss one (though there's a similar one that is in the submission code but not one that causes a death) is not in the submission code.
+I do know that limb loss one (though there's a similar one that is in the entry code but not one that causes a death) is not in the entry code.

 It uses too many bytes.
-As noted (and as you would see if you looked) the submission code got way more obfuscated than the alt code but there were it felt better to add more obfuscation than to add even more events as it already has more.
-I think the alt code has 25 events and the submission has 23.
+As noted (and as you would see if you looked) the entry code got way more obfuscated than the alt code but there were it felt better to add more obfuscation than to add even more events as it already has more.
+I think the alt code has 25 events and the entry has 23.
 That's not even counting the mountain events or the events that are part of other events!

 Realistically I could even get rid of the alt code but since there are more